SnehaShukla937/SnehaShukla937.github.io/_pages/about.md

 ---

 Welcome to my page.
-I am pursuing PhD under the supervision of [Dr. Puneet Gupta](https://www.iiti.ac.in/people/~puneet/) at the Department of Computer Science and Engineering in the Indian Institute of Technology (IIT) Indore, with the aim to make healthcare systems robust and trustworthy.
-I possess more than 2 years of experience in Deep Learning related technologies, Python programming, Data Analysis.
+I am pursuing PhD under the supervision of [Dr. Puneet Gupta](https://www.iiti.ac.in/people/~puneet/) at the Department of Computer Science and Engineering, Indian Institute of Technology (IIT) Indore, with the aim to make healthcare systems robust and trustworthy.
+I possess more than 2 years of experience in Deep Learning related technologies, Python programming, Data Analytics.
 My area of interest includes Machine learning, Deep Learning, Computer Vision and Medical Imaging.

 Education
 =========